Twisted spectral triple for the Standard Model and spontaneous breaking of the Grand Symmetry: Standard model and the grand algebra

 This is bounded iff the first term in the r.h.s. is zero.
 The only matrices that commute with all the Dirac matrices are the multiple of the identity, hence $[\slashed D, A]$ is bounded iff $A= \lambda \delta_{s\dot s}^{t\dot t} A^{\sC \sI\beta}_{\sD\sJ\alpha}$ for some scalar $\lambda$.
 This means $Q^{j\beta}_{i\alpha}=\lambda\delta_{s\dot s}^{t\dot t} Q^{\alpha}_{\beta}\in M_2(\bb H)$ and $M_{i\sI}^{j\sJ} =\lambda\delta_{s\dot s}^{t\dot t} M_\sI^\sJ\in M_4(\bb C)$ in \eqref{eq:139}. \end{proof}

-In other term, to build a spectral triple with the grand algebra ($a=4$ in \eqref{genericalgebra}), one has to consider its subalgebra given by $a=2$, that acts without mixing spinorial and internal indices.
+In other terms, in order to build a spectral triple with the grand algebra (that is $a=4$ in \eqref{genericalgebra}), one has to consider its subalgebra given by $a=2$, that acts without mixing spinorial and internal indices.
 This of course is not interesting from our perspective, since the aim of the grand algebra is precisely to mix spinorial with internal degrees of freedom.
 A solution is to consider instead \emph{twisted spectral triples}.
 They have been introduced in \cite{Connes:1938fk} precisely to solve the problem of the unboundedness of the commutator, which may occur in very elementary situations such as the lift to spinors of a conformal transformation.
 Using twists to make $[\slashed D, A]$ bounded has been suggested independently to the second author by J.-C. Wallet, and to the first author by W. v.
-Suijlekom, who also brought our attention on ref.\cite{Connes:1938fk}.
+Suijlekom, who also brought our attention to ref.\cite{Connes:1938fk}.